flogvit/phaser-updatable-label/README.md

   // If you used browerify.
 Else just add it in script tag and use class UpdatableLabel. var UpdatableLabel = require('phaser-updatable-label');

-  // Sample style for the label text var textStyle = { font: '50px Arial', fill: '#00', align: 'center'};

-  // The initial value of the label var initValue = 0;

   // Create the label.
-The true is to set if the label is ment to be positive var label = new UpdatableLabel(this.game, startX, startY, initValue, textStyle, true);
+  var label = new UpdatableLabel(this.game, startX, startY);

   // Add a value to the label.
 We define the start position for the value we add
   // This will start the animation and add the value